-Each of the Selective Pathology Fellows will have the opportunity to spend two to three months as an elective period, either to focus on a particular area of surgical pathology or to spend the time on a research project.
+Selective Pathology Fellows may have the opportunity to spend two to three months as an elective period, either to focus on a particular area of surgical pathology or to spend the time on a research project.

-The Fellows will be encouraged to serve as laboratory instructors in the Pathology courses for first and second year students at Harvard Medical School.
-The Fellows will also be actively involved in the teaching of medical student clerks and trainees from other specialties who are assigned to rotations in AP in our department.
+The fellows will be encouraged to serve as laboratory instructors in the Pathology courses for first and second year students at Harvard Medical School.
+The fellows will also be actively involved in the teaching of medical student clerks, trainees, and visiting observers from other specialties or Institutions who are rotating in our department.

 Evaluation of the Fellows and the program

 The fellows will be evaluated twice yearly.
 A summary of the reviews will be prepared by the program director, after which he will meet twice yearly with the individual fellows to review the evaluations.
 All evaluations are signed and kept on file.

 The Selective Pathology Fellows will be asked to complete an evaluation form of the Fellowship Program.